tony-aw/broadcast/README.md

 broadcasting, which is faster and more efficient than the mechanism employed by `outer()`.
-The outer-like functions provided by ‘broadcast’ are optimised for a large set of operations, including, but not limited to, the following:
+The outer-like functions provided by ‘broadcast’ are optimised for a large set of relational-, arithmetic-, Boolean-, and string operations.

-- relational operations (like ==, !=, \<, \>, \<=, \>=, etc.);
-- arithmetic operations (like +, -, \*, /, ^, etc.);
-- Boolean combiner operations (like &, \|, xor, etc.);
-- string concatenation, string (in)equality, and string distance (Levenshtein) operations.

-Base ‘R’ `outer()` function has some sloppy rules regarding the dimensions of the output, making it hard to predict the output shape.
-The outer-like functions provided by ‘broadcast’ have very strict broadcasting rules, making it easy to accurately predict the dimensions of the result.
+These functions have clear broadcasting rules, making it easy to accurately predict the dimensions of the result.

-Second, ‘broadcast’ provides the `bind_array()` function, which is an broadcasted and enhanced form of the fantastic `abind::abind()`
+Second, ‘broadcast’ provides the `bind_array()` function, which is a broadcasted and enhanced form of the fantastic `abind::abind()`
 function: